DamjanLasicJurkovic/CERRES_public/README.md

 ## About
 CERRES (Chemical Reaction and Reactor Engineering Simulations) is a program designed for the simulation of various types of chemical reactors under different operating conditions with user-supplied chemistry, allowing for complex bulk and surface reaction (micro)kinetics.
 Furthermore, it provides additional modes of operation such as the comparison of the model results to experimentally measured values and reaction rate parameter optimization (fitting).
 The main goals of the software are computing efficiency, ease of use and wide functionality.
 CERRES is being developed by Damjan Lašič Jurković at the Department of Catalysis and Chemical Reaction Engineering at the National Institute of Chemistry in Ljubljana, Slovenia.

-CERRES is and will remain free for any academic or personal use, we only require the users to cite the main CERRES paper (not yet released) in any scientific publications containing results obtained by CERRES.
-Please see the license for more information.

-We are always happy to receive any feedback, comments, bug reports or suggestions for additional features!

 ## Features
 #### Simulation of different types of chemical reactors
 The user can choose between a multitude of different reactor types, including simple batch reactors, CSTR reactors, plug flow reactors, 2D channel reactors and membrane reactors, some of which are supporting three-phase systems (gas, liquid and catalyst).
-Furthermore, there is a vast amount of different available mass transport phenomena to model in this reactor types, such as convective and diffusive/dispersive mass transport, intra- and extra-particle mass transfer limitations, phase transfer mass transfer limitations and permeation through a membrane.
+Furthermore, there is a vast amount of different available mass transport phenomena to model in these reactor types, such as convective and diffusive/dispersive mass transport, intra- and extra-particle mass transfer limitations, phase transfer mass transfer limitations and permeation through a membrane.
 #### Complex user-defined chemistry
 The chemical reaction systems in CERRES are highly customizable, allowing for complex networks of hundreds of surface and bulk reactions between different species.
 In addition, users can supply user-defined reaction rate expressions for each of the reactions.
 #### Model-experiment compare, parameter optimization, sensitivity analysis